 - 6% of the voluntary market in Florida

-- 30% of the voluntary market in Arizona – surprising number
+- 30% of the voluntary market in Arizona – a surprising number

 Reputation of Underreporting Claims Disproved

-- Actually had higher number of claims – if claims were not being reported, frequency would be lower
+- Actually had a higher number of claims – if claims were not being reported, the frequency would be lower

 - E-Mods are comparable indicating no Mod manipulation

-- No cherry-picking as industries mix same as regular market
+- No cherry-picking as industries mix the same as the regular market

-- Loss ratios across industry groups are similar except for transportation industry
+- Loss ratios across industry groups are similar except for the transportation industry

-One of the negative connotations with PEO’s is they were responsible for three recent insurance company collapses.
-The counter for that would be – did the carriers not properly underwrite the PEO’s?
+One of the negative connotations of PEOs is they were responsible for three recent insurance company collapses.
+The counter for that would be – did the carriers not properly underwrite the PEOs?

-Of the three large insurance company failures, lack of premium was the main cause.
+Of the three large insurance company failures, lack of premiums was the main cause.
 The Law of Large Numbers will bare its sharp teeth quickly when violated as with the three bankrupt carriers.